 We know as a traveling PT (or someone who is interested in becoming one), it can be time consuming to investigate the licensing processes and regulations for your next prospective location.
 To simplify your search, we’ve put together an interactive map so you can easily see the requirements for a PT license in each state.

 Physical Therapy Licensure Compact (PTLC)

-The adoption of the PTLC would make a huge difference for physical therapists hoping to practice in multiple states, as the Nursing Licensure Compact has done for traveling nurses.
+The adoption of the PTLC has made a huge difference for physical therapists practicing in multiple states, just as the Nursing Licensure Compact has done for traveling nurses.

-As the American Physical Therapy Association notes: "The combination of increased mobility, changes to the health care system, changes to education (eg, internships and fellowships), and the rise of telehealth has highlighted the need for clinicians to have the ability to practice across jurisdictional boundaries with minimal barriers."
+As the American Physical Therapy Association notes: "The combination of increased mobility, changes to the health care system, changes to education (e.g. internships and fellowships), and the rise of telehealth has highlighted the need for clinicians to have the ability to practice across jurisdictional boundaries with minimal barriers."